pier-oliviert/phonebook/README.md

 ### Features

+- Only manage DNS Record that are presents as DNSRecord in the cluster
-- Full DNS Record lifecycle
+- Manage DNS Record like any other resources (Create/Delete)
-- Each DNS Record owns a status that reflects the current state of the DNS Record as well errors, if any.
 - Support all DNS Record Types (A, AAAA, TXT, CNAME, etc.)
 - Support cloud provider specific properties
-- Can be managed like any other Kubernetes resources, (k9s, Argo, Github Actions, etc.)
-- Great visibility for each DNS Record
+- Proper error handling per DNS Record

 ### Supported providers